Sukhnik/sukhnik.github.io/_posts/2024-06-06-introduction.md

 description: "How does Sukhnik script work?"
 ---

 This Bash program is designed to serve various functions, divided into two main categories: simple functions and applied functions.
-It is integrated with a custom Linux distribution called SUFNIC, and it performs essential tasks for the operating system as well as specific calculations related to aviation.
+It is integrated with a custom Linux distribution called _Sukhnik_, and it performs essential tasks for the operating system as well as specific calculations related to aviation.

 ### Objective